 Before you apply for a loan, consider how much time you’ll need to repay the loan as well as well as what your repayment plan will be.

 What’s your credit score?

 When you apply for a loan, the lender will run a credit check.
 But if you know your score ahead of time, you’ll know what to expect going in to the conversation.
 If you know that your credit score is low, consider improving your credit before applying so that you can get a lower interest rate.
 This might be tough if you need the money soon, but talk to a reputable credit counselor to learn about your options.

 If your credit score isn’t as high as you’d like it to be, you could ask someone to cosign the loan with you to get a better rate.
 Check that the person cosigning your loan has a better credit score than yours, and make sure you don’t make any late payments, because that will harm your cosigner.

 What are your options?

 I recommend getting multiple loan offers so that you can compare the terms and make sure you’re getting the best deal.
 But beware!
-Shopping around for a loan can actually impact your credit.
-The good news is that FICO Scores understand that people may request loans from multiple companies even if they’re only looking for one – and will ignore mortgage, auto, and student loan inquiries made in the 30 days prior to scoring.
+Shopping around for a loan can impact your credit.
+The good news is that FICO Scores understand that people may request loans from multiple companies even if they’re only looking for one.
+FICO will ignore mortgage, auto, and student loan inquiries made in the 30 days prior to scoring.

-Once you have multiple options, evaluate them based on the terms, interest rates, payments, and the total interest that you will pay over the course of the loan.
+Once you have multiple options, evaluate them based on the terms, interest rates, payments, and the total interest that you’ll pay over the course of the loan.
 Many lenders will try to get you to focus on the payment.
-That is certainly a factor you should consider, but it is not the most important factor.
+That is certainly a factor you should consider, but it’s not the most important factor.